 Being on the “Do Not Call” list if free.
 Adding or removing your number to/from the registry can be done in three ways:

 |Via Phone||Call 1-888-382-1222|

 When you apply online, you can register up to three numbers at a time.
 If you do it by phone, you have to call separately from each number you wish to add.

 Despite the new legislation, individuals are still reporting large numbers of spam calls.
 The reality is that plenty of companies working outside the law either don’t know or don’t care about you being on the “Do Not Call” list.
 To them, the risk of calling you is outweighed by the potential profit.
 They’re also counting on you not having the time or willingness to deal with them.

 In the past, creating an entire legal case against a spam call could cost you more than what you would gain, all things considered.
 Now, our app, DoNotPay, is taking over small legal claims.
 It’s successfully cut down the process of creating disputes from an entire workday, to just a few minutes on your phone or computer.
 Our latest feature, known as Robo Revenge, is oriented at eliminating robocalls and similar unwanted calls.

 Joshua Browder, the CEO of DoNotPay, told Fox Business in a recent interview that robocalls won’t stop unless the companies using them start taking noticeable financial losses.
 That’s how he came to the idea to make our newest feature, Robo Revenge.
 Here’s how easy it is to use:

-- Open DoNotPay through the web app or download the iOS version
+- Open DoNotPay through the web app

 - Use the app to put your number on the “Do Not Call” list